eslint/eslint/docs/src/user-guide/command-line-interface.md

 **Note:** `--ext` is only used when the arguments are directories.
 If you use glob patterns or file names, then `--ext` is ignored.

-For example, `npx eslint lib/* --ext .js` will match all files within the `lib/` directory, regardless of extension.
+For example, `npx eslint lib/* --ext .js` matches all files within the `lib/` directory, regardless of extension.

 #### `--global`

-This option defines global variables so that they will not be flagged as undefined by the `no-undef` rule.
-Any specified global variables are assumed to be read-only by default, but appending `:true` to a variable's name ensures that `no-undef` will also allow writes.
+This option defines global variables so that they are not  flagged as undefined by the `no-undef` rule.
+Any specified global variables are assumed to be read-only by default, but appending `:true` to a variable's name ensures that `no-undef` also allows writes.
 To specify multiple global variables, separate them using commas, or use the option multiple times.

 Examples: